beyarkay/masters-thesis/src/04_methodology.md

 matrix that had been flattened.
 The 20 comes from 20 timesteps of history, and the 30 from the 30 sensors.

-# Explicit vs implicit segmentation
+# Explicit and Implicit Segmentation

 In the _Ergo_ dataset, gestures are not explicitly segmented from the surrounding background noise.
 That is, there are no markers which inform any